theanine3D/dolphin-3d-screenshot/Readme.md

 This is a fork of Dolphin that adds a "3D Screenshot" feature which captures 3D geometry currently being rendered on the screen, along with any textures.

-Captures are saved in .gltf format, in a "3D" subfolder inside the "ScreenShots" folder where Dolphin saves screenshots by default.
+Captures are saved in .gltf format, to a "3D" subfolder inside the "ScreenShots" folder where Dolphin saves screenshots by default.
 For example, on Windows:

 `C:\Users\[YOUR USERNAME]\Documents\Dolphin Emulator\ScreenShots\[GAME ID]\3D\`